erikvanmechelen/loom/README.md

 As a PM with Loom, I believe my interpersonal skills, ability to create productive relationships with every individual within the organization, and my balanced attack of design/business/tech ... make Loom what it could be.
 Everything it can be.
 If a strong PM combines customer-focused design, business acumen, and technical knowledge, I lead with the first two and am eager to acquire the third.

+### The Challenges Loom Faces, And Why I'm Energized

+Recently, we transitioned Octalysis Prime to a freemium model.
+Since I'm responsible for Community first, and then Product, it was on me to listen to, communicate with, and continually help our members reach their goals.
+Meanwhile, I helped the team efficiently execute on our go-to-market strategy for freemium.
+In the last two months we had our lowest churn in the past year.

+Our next step is improving our conversion of freemium members to premium subscription members.

+This will be an important challenge for Loom to tackle as well.

+Loom is a great product, but companies will ask themselves why they should pay for something that already works, and is currently free.

+But it's 10x better than email!
+Maybe.

+Having reviewed the Product Roadmap, I believe that Loom--with pro and enterprise features--will be 10x better than email, and a necessary addition to any company serious about communicating effectively in the next decade.

+I don't think Loom as is TODAY is there quite yet.
+And Loom isn't short of competitors who could make copycats or their own versions of video-based communication.

+Having used Loom for 2.5 years, I feel comfortable as a user.
+I have some design ideas, some business ideas, and I'm curious to learn more about the technology stack and how product is mapped and delivered at Loom.
+It would by a large margin be my biggest challenge yet.
+But for a product I'm passionate about, in a space I'm passionate about--communication at work--and for a company with A+ people surrounding me, I know I'll rise to it.

+After all, there are principles that guide me: .. .. .. . . .

+But if I learned anything from soccer...got to take your chance to shoot.

+one simple video, talking about the challenges - put on gray sweatshirt

+get to know me at the end...

 PUT this later, ..
 Describe what Octalysis Prime is built on? (maybe bring that in later, in the performance section)